arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 ### Operational Amplifier (OPAMP)

-The Nano R4 features one Operational Amplifier accesible through the board analog pins.
+The Nano R4 features one Operational Amplifier accessible through the board analog pins.
 See the [pinout](#pinout) section for details.

 | Parameter               | Conitions       | Min | Typ | Max     | Unit |
 | ----------------------- | --------------- | --- | --- | ------- | ---- |